Site logo

 The increased daylight triggers their reproductive cycle.
 Mares usually go into heat every three weeks during this period.

 Each heat cycle, or estrus, lasts about 5 to 7 days.
-During this time, mares show signs of being ready to mate.
+During this time, mares are ready to mate.
 They might urinate, become restless, and be more interested in stallions.

 When fall and winter come, the cycles often stop.
 The shorter days signal the mare’s body to take a break from breeding.
 This natural pause helps ensure foals are born in favorable weather.